cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
-Curbe is a multi-tenant CRM system providing customer relationship management, communication tools, and an admin dashboard for superadmins.
-It integrates iMessage/SMS/RCS, role-based access, Stripe billing, and custom SMTP notifications.
-Key modules include Quotes, Policies, Campaigns, and a real-time SMS Chat application.
-The project's vision is to offer a comprehensive CRM that enhances operational efficiency and communication for businesses across various sectors.
+Curbe is a multi-tenant CRM system designed to enhance operational efficiency and communication for businesses.
+It provides comprehensive customer relationship management, communication tools (iMessage/SMS/RCS), and an admin dashboard for superadmins.
+Key capabilities include managing Quotes, Policies, and Campaigns, alongside a real-time SMS Chat application.
+The system also integrates role-based access, Stripe billing, and custom SMTP notifications.

 ## User Preferences
 Preferred communication style: Simple, everyday language.